 Pentachaeta bellidiflora

-The White-rayed pentachaeta is a California endangered plant species believed to now survive in just a few locations, one of which happens to be in our own backyard.
-This surviving patch is found west of i280 in the area called “The Triangle” adjacent to Edgewood Natural Preserve.
+White-rayed pentachaeta is making a comeback at Edgewood!
+This federally endangered plant is believed now to survive in just a few locations, one of which happens to be in our own backyard.
+The largest known patch is found west of I280 in the area called “The Triangle,” adjacent to Edgewood Natural Preserve.
 This pretty wildflower is a small annual, grown from a slender tap-root, with white, daisy-like flowers that typically bloom from March to June.

-The white-rayed pentachaeta is one of two endangered plant species, along with the San Mateo thornmint, that will be targeted for restoration as part of Project 467, the Friends of Edgewood’s comprehensive habitat management program initiated in 2018.
+The white-rayed pentachaeta is one of two endangered plant species, along with the San Mateo thornmint, targeted for restoration as part of Project 467, the Friends of Edgewood’s comprehensive habitat management program initiated in 2018.

 Species Description